-Target levels for calcium, phosphorus, and PTH are different for people with kidney failure than for those with other stages of kidney disease.
+Target levels are different for people with kidney failure than for those with other stages of kidney disease.
 Estimated Glomerular Filtration Rate (eGFR): This test is used to find out your level of kidney function.
-Serum (blood) creatinine, age, race, and gender are needed to get eGFR.
+Serum (blood) creatinine, age, race and gender are needed to get eGFR.
 A GFR below 30 requires the attention of a kidney disease specialist (nephrologist).
 A GFR below 15 means you have kidney failure, and it's time to start dialysis.

 Hemoglobin: A hemoglobin test is done to check if you have anemia, or low red blood cell count.
 If your hemoglobin is lower than the normal range (12 in women and 14 in men), it is likely you have anemia.
+Treatment with ESAs is started when your hemoglobin is less than 11.
+If you have kidney disease and are being treated for anemia, your hemoglobin should be between 11 and 12.

-Kt/V: The main test used to measure your dialysis dose is called Kt/V (pronounced "kay tee over vee").
+Kt/V: The main test used to measure your dialysis dose is called Kt/V (pronounced 'kay tee over vee').
 Checking Kt/V is one way to know if you are getting enough dialysis.
 Another test used by some centers is called urea reduction ration (URR).
-For people receiving hemodialysis, the minimum target for Kt/V is 1.2 and URR, 65 percent, but the best level of Kt/V is 1.4 and URR, 70 percent.
+For people receiving hemodialysis, the minimum target for Kt/V is 1.2 and URR, 65 percent, but the best level of Kt/V is 1.4 and UPR, 70 percent.
 For those on PD, weekly Kt/V should be at least 1.7, although some doctors feel that the best weekly Kt/V is more than 2.0.

 Lipid Panel: High blood levels of fats (lipids) like cholesterol and triglycerides increase your chance of developing heart and blood vessel problems.
 You may need to have blood tests (a lipid panel) to check for total cholesterol and other fats in your blood.
-If your levels are too high, you may need to follow a low-fat diet and exercise more.
-Some people may also need to take pills (such as a statin) to help lower cholesterol.
+Target values for blood lipids are: